VoronDesign/VoronUsers/printer_mods/gamebofh/CR10-Switchwire/README.md

 * Went with Trident feet to get height
 * Will need to figure out skirts, especially since I went with a split switch and power inlet, because I hate reaching around.
 Take that however you will.
+  * I went ahead and did this, and I can tell you it was worth it.
+The side switch should be stock.

 In general the footprint is really close to the 250mm Trident for the front and back, and the 350mm Trident for the sides.

 ## What I did

 ### Rear skirts
 * Split the power inlet from the switch.